STYJ/simontan.dev/posts/whats-next-oct-2020.md

 title: What's next?
 Oct 2020 ed.
 date: 2020-10-11
 tags:
-  - life
+  - self
 layout: layouts/post.njk
 ---

 Halo internet, time for a quick update on life!

-I'm very happy to see the product that my colleagues and I helped build finally [go live](https://medium.com/xfers-sg/introducing-xsgd-the-singapore-dollar-backed-and-travel-rule%C2%B9-compliant-stablecoin-753ea48c7b8e) last week!
-That said, my last day at Xfers is actually on end of Oct.
+I am extremely happy to see the product that my colleagues and I helped build finally [go live](https://medium.com/xfers-sg/introducing-xsgd-the-singapore-dollar-backed-and-travel-rule%C2%B9-compliant-stablecoin-753ea48c7b8e) last week!
+As all good things must come to an end, so is my journey with Xfers.
+My last day at Xfers is on 31st Oct.

-Long story short, I am leaving to find something more meaningful to do in life.
+My reason for leaving is mostly because work was just that, work.
+It was not fun nor meaningful.
 The average person spends about 90,000 hours at work over a lifetime (which is A LOT mind you!) so if you're not having fun and enjoying what you are doing, why work?
-Money can be easily made anywhere else since we are developers after all.
+As such, I decided to take a sabbatical to explore my own personal interests, to focus on learning and really try to maximise growth.

 My first priority after leaving will be tracing.money.
-While not necessarily aligned with my definition of meaningful and fun, I am focusing on it because I want to still be able to earn some side income while I slowly figure life out.
-I believe it is possible to make money by mimicking the trades of the most profitable DEX users; I just need to find out who they are.

-Moreover, there's no shortage of blockchain developer jobs at the moment so I have, to some extent, a safety net (along with my crypto investments & my savings in the bank).
-What's the worst that can happen?
-Everything fails, I run out of money and I go back to a 9-5 job.
-Waifu has given me 6 months after leaving to start generating some money so I'm not going to spend that time frivolously.

-I have also been getting distracted by my numerous interests (smart contract development, multiplayer game dev, web assembly etc) lately.
-This constant struggle between my rational and irrational mind is why I need to constantly remind myself that I should focus on one project at a time otherwise I may never complete any of them.

-In fact, I have dropped more projects this year than the past 2 years combined!
-Needless to say, I am very disappointed with myself for that.
-Frankly, I am also not very satisfied with the projects I've done to date (except maybe [Dodge the Creeps](../my-first-game)) so I really want to commit and give it my all for the next project that I will be working on!
-We shall see if I live up to my words in a few months.
+Tracing.money is an automated data analysis bot that monitors the buy and sell volume on DEXes.
+By analysing the historical trading activity, the bot will report to me when there are irregularities.
+For example, the average token sold in the past 100 blocks is higher than the average token sold in the past 1000 blocks which might indicate a down trend.
+I am also planning to learn rust to make tracing.money because I think rust will be the next big thing in game development.

+After which, I plan to do a deep dive into the Ethereum world computer, brushing up on my smart contract development skills, understanding best practices, learning about ETH 2.0, the EVM etc. I really want to try my hands at contributing to an open source project as well.
+I want to also continue with game development on the side.
+There's this new game engine called [Bevy](https://bevyengine.org/) that I am really excited to try!

+I will also be documenting my learning process here and will share on twitter when new articles go live so if you haven't already followed [me on twitter](https://twitter.com/itsmeSTYJ), go do it now!
 That's about it for this update.
 Stay safe and stay hungry!